mindwind/my-draft/note/book_the_leadership_pipline.md

 ## 6. From Business Manager to Group Manager
-  - exceptional results, strong strategic skills, effective people development, passion for satisfying customers and well-developed business acument.
+  - exceptional results, strong strategic skills, effective people development, passion for satisfying customers and well-developed business acumen.
   - Breadth of thought and learning.
   - Peer influence.